apache/incubator-weex-site/source/bug-report-guidelines.md

 ### Test Results

-The test results, including *Expected Result* and *Actual Result*, will show the developer what's wrong. *Expected Result* describes what should have happened, and *Actual Result* describes what actually happened.
+The test results, including *Expected Result* and *Actual Result*, will tell developers what's wrong. *Expected Result* describes what should have happened, and *Actual Result* describes what actually happened.

 ## Reference